deriv-com/champion-trading-automation/src/pages/README.md

 - `Bots` component for displaying the list of bots
 - `BotCard` for individual bot display
 - `StrategyForm` for configuring bot strategies
-- `ProcessingStack` for handling loading states and notifications

 **State Management**:
 - Uses contexts for bot data and execution status